Shih Tzu

 Weight: 9 - 16 lbs.

-Health Problems: Kidney problems; eye problems; hemophilia; kneecap slippage; ear infections.
+Health Problems: Kidney problems; eye problems; hemophilia; kneecap slippage; hip dysplasia; ear infections.
 Avoid overfeeding; may gain weight.
 Prone to snoring and wheezing.
 Dental hygiene is important or tooth loss can occur.
-Genetic problems due to mass breeding can occur -- purchase from a reputable breeder.
+Genetic problems due to mass breeding can occur.
 Sensitive to heat.

 Category: Companion Dog, Watchdog